hmenzagh/reMarkable-Sink/README.md

 ![logo](./assets/logo.png)

-Ultra-simple node app that uploads files from a folder to your ReMarkable Tablet thanks to [RmApi](https://github.com/juruen/rmapi) & [watchman](https://facebook.github.io/watchman/docs/install.html).
+Ultra-simple node app that uploads files from a folder to your reMarkable Tablet thanks to [RmApi](https://github.com/juruen/rmapi) & [watchman](https://facebook.github.io/watchman/docs/install.html).
 It can be used for simple dnd transfer and can be useful in many other automated applications.

 ⚠️ Files placed in the folder will be **uploaded then deleted** ⚠️